postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 Enter your GitHub Personal Access Token, specify your GitHub custom domain and click **Proceed**.
 In Backup your Postman Collections, choose an existing Postman collection, specifying your GitHub repository, a filename for your backup, and your chosen branch name.

-> If your network is behind a firewall that requires preapproved IP addresses, you will need to use a static IP address to enable backups to Github on custom domains.
+> If your network is behind a firewall that requires whitelisted IP addresses, you will need to use a static IP address to enable backups to Github on custom domains.

-// need instructions for public users //
+You will need to whitelist the static IP `3.212.102.200` in your firewall to enable data backup integrations.
+All Postman network calls to your domain will come from this IP address.
+Whitelisting this IP address will allow the integrations work as expected.

 [![github integrations screen](https://assets.postman.com/postman-docs/GitHub_Integrations3.png)](https://assets.postman.com/postman-docs/GitHub_Integrations3.png)